Relaxation techniques: Try these steps to reduce stress

 Relaxation techniques can reduce stress symptoms and help you enjoy a better quality of life, especially if you have an illness.
 Explore relaxation techniques you can do by yourself.By Mayo Clinic Staff

 Whether your stress is spiraling out of control or you've already got it tamed, you can benefit from learning relaxation techniques.
 Learning basic relaxation techniques is easy.
-Relaxation techniques also are often free or low cost, pose little risk, and can be done nearly anywhere.
+Relaxation techniques are often free or low cost, pose little risk, and can be done nearly anywhere.

 The benefits of relaxation techniques

-When faced with numerous responsibilities and tasks or the demands of an illness, relaxation techniques may not be a priority in your life.
+When faced with many responsibilities and tasks or the demands of an illness, relaxation techniques may not be a priority in your life.
 But that means you might miss out on the health benefits of relaxation.

 - Slowing heart rate